cookies-xor-cream/cookies-xor-cream.github.io/src/markdown-pages/poems/PascalsSlotmachine.md

 ---
 section: Amber
-displayTitle: Pascal's
+displayTitle: Pascal's Slotmachine
-uriTitle: Pascal's
+uriTitle: pascals-slotmachine
 ---

-Pascal's Slotmachine

 "If you think about it, think enough,
 Take a few pills and it's a problem,